QR6.3.8 Consciousness Takes Time

 “… a whole array of mental processes can be launched without consciousness…” (Ibid, p86)

-But to say that global consciousness does nothing because less conscious brain parts can act without it is like saying that the sun does nothing because I can switch on a light at night.
-It is true that parts of the brain can act without global consciousness, as we can react to stimuli in 200ms, before the 500ms it takes to be fully conscious, but this just implies lower and higher degrees of consciousness.
-It doesn’t mean that there is no conscious observation at all.
+But to say that global consciousness does nothing because some brain parts can act without it is like saying that the sun does nothing because I can switch on a light at night.
+It is true that parts of the brain can react to stimuli in 200ms, before the 500ms it takes to be fully conscious, but this just implies degrees of consciousness, not that global consciousness does nothing at all.

 The relation between consciousness and the brain is like a viewer watching a TV.
 Nothing can be seen until the TV is turned on but even so, a TV can’t view itself.
 If physical realism (PR) is that TVs exist without viewers, then viewer realism (VR) is that viewers also exist.
 One can imagine a conversation between these two points of view as follows: